Kalki Koechlin: Breakthrough and commercial success (2011–2014)

-Koechlin expanded her career into screenwriting with Anurag Kashyap's 2011 thriller That Girl in Yellow Boots.
+Koechlin expanded her career into screenwriting with Kashyap's crime thriller That Girl in Yellow Boots.
 She said that Kashyap asked her to write the script for the film as he was looking for a woman's perspective for the story.
-Co-starring with Naseeruddin Shah, the film had her play a British woman name Ruth, who travels to Mumbai in search of her biological father.
+Co-starring alongside Naseeruddin Shah, the film saw her play a British woman who travels to Mumbai in search of her biological father.
 The role was partially based on her own experience as a 'white-girl' in India.
 Shot in a short duration of thirteen days, the film was screened at the 2010 Toronto International Film Festival and the 67th Venice International Film Festival, among other venues.
-It opened to critical acclaim, with Koechlin being widely praised for her performance.
-Giving the film three-and-a-half stars out of four, Roger Ebert wrote that Koechlin "creates a memorable woman who is sad and old beyond her years".
+It opened to critical acclaim, with Koechlin receiving high praise for her performance.
+Giving the film 3.5 stars out of 4, Roger Ebert wrote that Koechlin "creates a memorable woman who is sad and old beyond her years".
 Sukanya Verma of Rediff.com described Koechlin as "unrestrained and uncorrupted".
 NDTV film critic Saibal Chatterjee also lauded the film and deemed her performance as "absolute perfection".
-Koechlin's final release of the year was the Sanjay Leela Bhansali-produced comedy My Friend Pinto.
-She played the role of an aspiring dancer in the film.
+However, the film emerged as a commercial failure at the box-office.
+Koechlin's final release of the year was as an aspiring dance in the Sanjay Leela Bhansali-produced musical comedy My Friend Pinto opposite Prateik Babbar.
+The film emerged as a critical and commercial disaster at the box-office.